wayash0608/document/survey-data-import-solution-v2.md

 What the developer/operator does here every month:
 1. Pick **client** (top) + **month/year**.
-2. Upload the data file (it may arrive as `.xlsx` — the existing PHP converter turns it into CSV first, exactly like the current import flow).
+2. Upload the month's **workbook** and pick the **Data** sheet (the existing PhpSpreadsheet converter reads the sheet, exactly like the current import flow — if it ever arrives as `.csv`, that single file is the Data sheet).
 3. The preview **decodes the first few rows** using the stored dictionaries so you can catch a wrong file before importing.
-If a column in the file isn't in the dictionary it's flagged under "Unknown columns" (that signals the questionnaire changed → make a new version).
+If a column in the sheet isn't in the dictionary it's flagged under "Unknown columns" (that signals the questionnaire changed → make a new version).
 4. Click **Import** → creates the `survey_wave` and loads `survey_respondent` +
    `survey_response`.
 A success line confirms counts.